Updated: September 02, 2020 at 5:31PM

 The University has long relied on the creativity of our faculty to conceive positive learning environments, and long-deferred to faculty to design courses as they see fit subject to departmental and school needs and norms.
 Thus, questions about hybrid approaches should be resolved at the local (department, school) level.
 The Office of the Provost does not plan on issuing “rules” on hybrid approaches.
 Faculty are asked to remember the importance students place on interacting with faculty and that you leverage technology in ways that give you better opportunity to connect with students.

 The Office of Information Technologies is installing enhanced technologies to support interactive learning by remote students, including adding cameras and ambient microphones to classrooms.
 These technologies will allow students joining the class remotely to hear, see, and interact with the instructor through Zoom.
 In some rooms, additional microphones will facilitate in-room and remote student discussion and interaction.

 OIT also is building a demonstration classroom in DeBartolo Hall.
 Beginning the week of July 6, OIT and ND Learning will be offering demonstrations of the technology using this demonstration classroom.
-A narrated video tour of the classroom and learning experience will be available by July 10 as part of the rollout of this space.
-ND Learning will be holding overview workshops in DeBartolo to give participants a feel for the dual delivery experience.

 The Office of the Registrar has published course schedules and classroom assignments for the fall semester.
 The new schedules are available at InsideND via Class Search.
 Several non-traditional spaces and auditoriums have been converted for use as classrooms and can accommodate physical distancing and other health and safety protocols.